placrosse/kodo/docs/source/faq.rst

 When are the lost symbols/packets recovered?
 ............................................

-Let's suppose the N packets were lost from a generation and the sender does not have any information about which packets were lost.
-In this case, at least N coded packets are required to recover them.
-Note that the packets will not be recovered one-by-one, but all at once after the decoder processes N innovative coded packets.
+Let's suppose the :math:`N:math:` packets were lost from a generation and the sender does not have any information about which packets were lost.
+In this case, at least :math:`N` coded packets are required to recover them.
+Note that the packets will not be recovered one-by-one, but all at once after the decoder processes :math:`N` innovative coded packets.

 Kodo
 ----